Bixby, Oklahoma: History

 Fry, a community located north of the original townsite but later annexed by Bixby, served the surrounding trade area when the only way to get across the Arkansas River was by way of the Shellenberger Ferry.
 Fry's post office operated from 1896 until 1909.
 The Bixby Bulletin, the town's first newspaper, began publication in February 1905.
 It continued publication until 2005.
 A second paper, the Bixby Journal existed only from 1907 until 1910.

 Bixby was impacted and enriched by the discovery of nearby natural gas deposits in 1905-1906 and oil fields in 1913, but farming remained the backbone of the community well into the 20th Century.
 Early farmers focused on production of cotton, wheat and alfalfa in the rich river bottom.
 During the 1930s, truck farming of vegetables slowly replaced those crops.
-In 1941, Bixby became an important regional center for shipping produce by railroads.
-It was at that time that Bixby was christened with its nickname "The Garden Spot of Oklahoma," a designation still carried on the town seal and public vehicles.
-Cantaloupes, potatoes, radishes, squash, turnips, spinach and sweet corn were shipped from Bixby all over the U.S. In time, the majority of the truck farms were converted to the production of sod, typically Bermuda grass, or developed for residential and other purposes.
-Only a small percentage of Bixby residents now work in agriculture, but the town continues to celebrate its earthy roots with the yearly "Green Corn Festival" in June.
+In 1941, the city became an important regional center for shipping produce by railroads.
+At that time Bixby was christened with its nickname "The Garden Spot of Oklahoma," a designation still carried on the town seal and public vehicles.
+Cantaloupes, potatoes, radishes, squash, turnips, spinach, and sweet corn were shipped from Bixby to places across the U.S. In time the majority of the truck farms were converted to the production of sod, typically Bermuda grass, or developed for residential and other purposes.
+Only a small percentage of Bixby residents now work in agriculture, but the town continues to celebrate its earthy roots annually in June with the "Green Corn Festival."

-Another point of history commemorated by Bixby is the 1832 visit to the area by the famous American writer Washington Irving.
-Irving accompanied a U.S. Army exploration party on an excursion from Fort Gibson west onto the prairie and the lands occupied by the Osage and Pawnee tribes.
+Another point of history commemorated by Bixby is a visit to the area in 1832 by the famous American writer Washington Irving.
+Irving accompanied a U.S. Army exploration party on an excursion from Fort Gibson which is in the northern part of Fort Gibson, Oklahoma, west onto the prairie and the lands occupied by the Osage and Pawnee tribes.
 He described his adventure in his book A Tour on the Prairies (1835).
-In it, he relates camping in a grove of large trees on the banks of the Arkansas River in what is present-day Bixby.
-The town has honored his visit by the creation of Washington Irving Park and Arboretum near the location.
-The park contains an amphitheatre stage patterned after the front facade of Irving's home, Sunnyside, in Tarrytown, New York, as well as gates near the park entrance that are replicas of ones at Irving's estate.
+He relates camping in a grove of large trees on the banks of the Arkansas River in what is present-day Bixby.
+The town has honored his visit by creating Washington Irving Park and Arboretum near the location.
+The park contains an amphitheatre stage patterned after the front facade of Irving's home, Sunnyside, in Tarrytown, New York, as well as gates near the park entrance which are replicas of ones at Irving's estate.
 A bronze statue of Washington Irving sits near the stage.
-Bixby Middle School drama students present a popular retelling of Irving's The Legend of Sleepy Hollow in the park each October.
+Bixby Middle School drama students present a popular retelling of Irving's "The Legend of Sleepy Hollow" in the park each October.
 The park is also the location of the heavily attended "Bixby BBQ & Music Festival" each May and the Bixby "Deutschesfest" in September.

+In 2009, CNN Money.com placed Bixby No. 67 on its list of 100 Best Places to Live.